-When you apply for credit or a loan, a lender will look at your credit report to understand your debt commitments and gain insight into your credit health.
+When you apply for credit or a loan, most lenders usually look at your credit report to understand your debt commitments and gain insight into your credit health.

 How do credit reports work?

-When you apply for a loan or credit, credit providers will check your credit report.
-Created by a credit reporting body, this document records your credit history – from how many times you applied for credit and which loans were opened, to your history of making repayments, defaults and how much debt you have available.
+When you apply for a loan or credit, credit providers might check your credit report.
+Created by a credit reporting body, this document records your credit history – from how many times you have applied for credit and which loans were opened, to your history of making repayments, any defaults and how much debt you have available.

-Credit reporting bodies or credit providers may condense your credit report into a credit score.
-Your credit score compares you to other borrowers and assesses your creditworthiness to help credit providers decide who to lend to and how much to charge for interest.
+Credit reporting bodies may condense your credit report into a credit score.
+Your credit score assesses your creditworthiness at a particular moment to help credit providers decide who to lend to and how much to charge for interest.

-Credit providers will use your credit report or credit score, any information you provide during the application process and other details to determine if they will lend to you, how much they will lend and on what terms.
+Credit providers will not use your credit report or credit score in isolation, they will also assess any information you provide during the application process and other details to determine if they will lend to you, how much they will lend and on what terms.

-The credit reporting changes in Australia provide a fuller, clearer picture of your credit history.
+Comprehensive credit reporting was introduced in Australia to provide a more complete and clearer picture of your credit history.
 These changes may make it easier – or for some people, harder – to get credit or a loan.

-Previously, your credit report mainly shows your ‘bad’ credit behaviour such as defaults and other credit infringements and bankruptcies.
+Previously, your credit report mainly showed your ‘bad’ credit behaviour such as defaults and other credit infringements and bankruptcies.
 Now, your comprehensive credit report also includes positive information like your repayment history.
-So if your credit report or credit history shows that you manage your debt well, this is viewable to credit providers.
+So, if your credit report or credit history shows that you manage your debt well, this is viewable to credit providers.

 This is good news...